Soluble skew left braces and soluble solutions of the Yang-Baxter equation: Abstract

 \section{Abstract}

 The study of non-degenerate set-theoretic solutions of the Yang-Baxter equation calls for a deep understanding of the algebraic structure of a skew left brace.
-In this paper, we describe finite skew left braces admitting no proper substructure, we introduce a suitable notion of solubility of skew left braces and study the ideal structure of soluble skew left braces.
-As a consequence, results on decomposability of solutions are also obtained.
+In this paper, the skew brace theoretical property of solubility is introduced and studied.
+It leads naturally to the notion of solubility of solutions of the Yang-Baxter equation.
+It turns out that soluble non-degenerate set-theoretic solutions are characterised by soluble skew left braces.
+The rich ideal structure of soluble skew left braces is also shown.
+A worked example showing the relevance of the brace theoretical property of solubility is also presented.